ThoughtWorks-SEA/developer-training/docs/fundamentals/machine.md

 code .
 ```

-### Install Visual Studio Code extensions
+### Install VS Code extensions

 Install these useful Visual Studio Code [extensions](/miscellaneous/resources?id=vs-code-extensions)

 ### Install Node version manager

 We often need to use different versions of Node on different projects.
-The easiest way to manage different versions of Node for multiple projects on your computer, is to use a version manager like [`n`](https://github.com/tj/n) or [`nvm`](https://github.com/nvm-sh/nvm).
+The easiest way to manage different versions of Node for multiple projects on your computer, is to use a version manager like [`n`](https://github.com/tj/n) or [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).

+For Windows, install [`nvm-windows`](https://github.com/coreybutler/nvm-windows) instead.

+To install `n`:

 ```
 npm install --global n